QQrex/MechaCar_Statistical_Analysis/README.md

 ![lot]()

 When looking at both our total and lot summary dataframes of our suspension data, we can see the mean and medians are all around 1500 PSI.
-However, this does not mean our design specificiations are all the same.
-When we compare variance and standard deviation, we can see there is a large descrepency between Lot1 and Lot2 versus Lot3.
-By ploting the suspension data with a boxplot, we can see there are outliers skewing the data in Lot3.
+However, this does not mean our design specifications are all the same.
+When we compare variance and standard deviation, we can see there is a large discrepancy between Lot1 and Lot2 versus Lot3.
+By plotting the suspension data with a boxplot, we can see there are outliers skewing the data in Lot3.

 ![boxplot]()